Dundicut vs Kashmiri: Fiery vs Mild Indian Red

 Kashmiri Chili has a distinctive dried-earth aroma with faint sweetness - crack open a dried pod and you get something almost paprika-like, warm and slightly fruity without any aggressive spice smell.
 The aroma alone signals its purpose: this is a coloring and flavoring pepper, not a heat delivery system.

 On the palate, Kashmiri Chili tastes mild and sweet with a subtle earthiness.
 Its flavor is often compared to a more complex sweet paprika - it adds depth without dominating.
-The mild sweet profile of Kashmiri Chili versus paprika's earthiness is a common point of confusion, and rightly so - they occupy similar culinary territory.
+The mild sweet profile of Kashmiri Chili versus paprika's earthiness is a common point of confusion, and rightly so - they occupy similar cooking territory.

 Dundicut has a more pungent dried-chili aroma, sharper and more resinous.
 The flavor is distinctly hotter with a slightly smoky, tangy edge that Kashmiri Chili lacks entirely.
 Pakistani cooking relies on this tang for dishes where Kashmiri would produce a flat, overly sweet result.

 Both peppers contribute vivid red color to dishes - Kashmiri is famous for the brilliant scarlet it imparts to tikka masaMissing and korma without burning anyone.
 Dundicut contributes color too, but heat comes along for the ride.
-In terms of flavor differences between Kashmiri and cayenne-style peppers, the gap is enormous - Kashmiri sits closer to a sweet bell pepper in heat terms while delivering a uniquely South Asian flavor note that neither paprika nor cayenne can replicate exactly.
+In terms of flavor differences between Kashmiri and cayenne-style peppers, the gap is enormous - Kashmiri sits closer to a sweet bell pepper in heat terms while delivering a specificly South Asian flavor note that neither paprika nor cayenne can replicate exactly.

 Dundicut Pepper and Kashmiri Chili comparison